ZapBlasterson/crushpaper/doc/What-CrushPaper-Is.md

 --->

 ### What is CrushPaper?
-CrushPaper is for anyone who writes papers, essays or articles and quotes their sources.<br><br>
+CrushPaper is for students, writers and anyone who writes papers, essays or articles and quotes their sources.<br><br>

-With CrushPaper you can easily research the web for relevant sources, save them to CrushPaper and then combine them with your own insights into an article. <br><br>
+Easily research the web for relevant sources, save quotations from them to CrushPaper.com and then combine them with your own insights into a paper.<br><br>

 ### Why is CrushPaper Special?
-CrushPaper makes it easy to organize your notes into hierarchies within notebooks.<br><br>
+CrushPaper makes it easy to organize your quotations and notes into hierarchies within notebooks.<br><br>

 CrushPaper's keyboard and mouse features make it easy to move your notes and quotations into whatever structure feels good to your brain.<br><br>